 And while you are planning your trip to Jacksonville, you can download this free app.
 The free app is a great way to plan the perfect stay based on your interests, timeframe, and location.

-Free Things To Do In Jacksonville
+Best Free Things To Do In Jacksonville

 Why limit cancer awareness to just one month?
 The Cancer Survivors Park in Jacksonville features miniature versions of local bridges, along with sculptures depicting cancer patients’ recovery.
 This park is all about sending messages of hope to those who are struggling with cancer, so you’ll find inspirational plaques all over!